bob123456678/TrainControl/Readme.md

 As the CS3 has its own web-based UI which can be used as an alternative, native support for CS3 layouts is currently under consideration.

 ## Changelog

+* v2.1.0 [Beta]
+    - Added timetable feature as a new type of autonomous operation
+        - Locomotive commands in semi-autonomous or fully-autonomous mode can be captured on demand to create a timetable
+        - The timetable can be replayed sequentally, with progress saved between runs
+        - Timetables are saved in the autonomy JSON files so presets can be loaded as needed

 * v2.0.17 [4/13/24]
     - Added Control+A shortcut to assign a locomotive to the currently active button